9 Adderall-Created Work Habits that You Must Overcome

 9. Infinite energy

-With Adderall, you are never more than a pill pop away from 110% alertness, no matter how long you’re been up.
-In fact, you’re biggest problem on Adderall is trying to relax because being overly-energized has become your natural state.
+With Adderall, you are never more than a pill pop away from 110% alertness, no matter how long you’ve been up.
+In fact, your biggest problem on Adderall is trying to relax because being overly-energized has become your natural state.
 There is no 3:00pm lull that can’t be fixed with a 10mg bump.
 You can let yourself crash if you have nothing to do, but if you’ve got work on your plate, you never have to worry about getting tired.

 When you quit Adderall, you quickly realize why energy drinks like Red Bull are a multi billion-dollar market.
 Your energy level becomes a huge concern at every hour of the day.
 You feel like you’re tired all the time.
 At best, maybe there are a few spots in the day when you feel alright, but the rest of the time you feel like you’d much rather be at home in bed.